-Lee Wallender is a home improvement expert with several decades of hands-on home remodeling experience and over 12 years of experience at providing web-based information about home-related topics.
+Lee Wallender is a home improvement expert with 20 years of hands-on home remodeling, fixing, and improving experience, and over 12 years of experience at providing advice about home-related topics.

 Prior to the 2000s, Lee worked for the State of California at Hearst San Simeon State Park, otherwise known as Hearst Castle.
 At Hearst, he gained a deep knowledge of luxury residential building techniques from the 1920s to the late 1940s, as well as Renaissance, Gothic, and Art Deco art.
-Prior to Hearst, Lee lived in New Orleans and Savannah, Georgia.
+Prior to Hearst, Lee lived in Mississippi, New Orleans and Savannah, Georgia.
 In Savannah, Lee worked at the historic Kehoe House, developing an interest in Southern architecture and continuing to pursue his passion for vernacular architecture.

 Today, Lee continues to write about home improvement and decor for The Spruce, as well as for other publications.

 Lee received his Bachelor of Arts degree from California Lutheran University in 1986 and received his Master of Arts degree at The University of Southern Mississippi in 1992.

 The Spruce, a Dotdash brand, is a new kind of home website offering practical, real-life tips and inspiration to help you create your best home.
 The Spruce reaches 32 million people each month.
 Learn more about us and our editorial process, and our commitment to ensuring we are providing you with the most trustworthy advice by certified experts for your home and garden.